Measuring Intent Comprehension in LLMs: Conceptual Framework

 \section{Conceptual Framework}

 In this section, we provide the conceptual foundation for our proposed measure in section \ref{sec:evaluationApproach}.
 Let \(T \in \mathcal{T}\) denote users' intent.
 This intent or purpose represents the communicative goal underlying a user's request to the model.
-Users articulate their intent through prompts \(p_i\), which may vary widely in surface form even when seeking to convey the same underlying objective.
+Users articulate their intent through prompts \(p_i \in \mathcal{P}\), which may vary widely in surface form even when seeking to convey the same underlying objective.
 For example, the intent of knowing the capital of France may be expressed through prompts such as “What’s the capital of France?” or “Which city is France’s capital?”.
+Prompts should be thought of as the full textual inputs provided to the model that captures the implied intent of the user.
 Finally, let $a \in \mathcal{A}$ be the model response.

-We say that a language model possesses a \emph{world model} if it produces identical response distributions for requests or prompts that express the same underlying intent, and distinct response distributions for prompts that express different intents.
+We say that a language model understands the user's intent if it produces identical response distributions for requests or prompts that express the same underlying intent, and distinct response distributions for prompts that express different intents.
 We formalize this as follows: